Feta Filo Parcels With Honey

 Instructions

-• Mash the feta with the 1 tablespoon of olive oil, the honey & the oregano.
+• Mash the feta with 1 tablespoon of the olive oil, 1 tablespoon of the honey and the oregano.

 • Spoon one quarter of the feta mixture into the centre of each piece of pastry.
-Fold one of the long edges into the centre, then repeat with the other edge.
-Fold the short edges into the centre, too, so that the cheese is wrapped up like a parcel.
+Fold the long edges in across the filling to enclose it.
+Then fold the short edges into the centre, too, so that the cheese is wrapped up like a parcel.
+It doesn't have to be perfectly folded!

-• Brush the parcels lightly all over with olive oil, then either bake them on a baking sheet until light brown and crispy (for about 10 minutes) or, if you prefer, pan-fry them for a couple of minutes on each side.
+• Brush the parcels lightly all over with olive oil, and bake them on a baking sheet lined with baking paper for 10 to 12 minutes or until golden brown and crispy.
+Or, if you prefer, pan-fry them for a couple of minutes on each side, again until golden and crispy.

-• Meanwhile, toast the sesame seeds in a dry skillet/frying pan until they are a light golden brown.
+• Meanwhile, toast the sesame seeds in a dry frying pan until they are a light golden brown.
+Shake the pan often and keep a close eye on them so that they don't burn.

 Notes